denevell/Natch-Android/README.md

 * Use a lower resource hungry emulator in the docker container.
 * Bug: Thread title on edit and rotation
-* UI TEST: I should be able to press more to see more threads
+* I should be able to login and change the auth key for the calls.
-* UI TEST: I should be able to press more to see more posts
+* I should see whether I am logged in or not, showing who I am logged in as.

 ## Ice-box